Future-Proof Your Guest WiFi: Solutions for Apple’s Privacy Updates

 The introduction of MAC address rotation in iOS 18 represents a significant shift in how we approach network security and user privacy.
 While it presents challenges, it also offers opportunities for businesses to enhance their network security practices and improve user experiences.
 By staying informed about these iOS 18 security changes and working with experienced partners like Purple, businesses can ensure they’re well-prepared to handle the evolving landscape of public WiFi and network security.

-To help your business prepare for these upcoming changes, join our dedicated free webinar: iOS18 Will break Public WiFi Networks
+To help your business prepare for these upcoming changes, we recently ran webinar where we discussed ways to mitigate the effects of the changes: iOS18 Will break Public WiFi Networks.